 If Not Choose WooCommerce:

-If you choose to build an ecommerce site with WordPress and WooCommerce, check out these articles to do so in just a matter of few minutes.
+If you choose to build an eCommerce site with WordPress and WooCommerce, check out these articles to do so in just a matter of a few minutes.